South Carolina Code of Laws

 HISTORY: 1962 Code Section 17-255; 1952 Code Section 17-255; 1942 Code Section 993; 1932 Code Section 993; Cr.
 P. '22 Section 80; Cr.
 C. '12 Section 74; Cr.
 C. '02 Section 47; G. S. 2447; R. S. 46; 1993 Act No. 184, Section 53.

-Circumstances where persons are not to be arrested but may be served process.
+SECTION 17-13-60.
+Circumstances when persons are not to be arrested but may be served process.

 No person shall be arrested while actually engaged in or attending military or militia duty or going to or returning from such duty, nor while attending, going to or returning from any court, as party or witness or by order of the court, except for treason, felony or breach of the peace.
 But in any such case process may be served without actual arrest of body or goods.